 First eight-week fieldwork experience designed to provide the OTA student the opportunity to work in an OT setting, under the supervision of an OTR or COTA.
 Students must meet objectives designed by academic and clinical educators.

-Prerequisites: All academic coursework and program director approval are required.
-(4 hours clinical).
-Ozark Allied Health Fee: \$40.
+Clinical: 4 hours; Ozark Allied Health Fee: \$80.